tsudonymn/amped-didit/pages/StoryFork.md

 - Technical stuff
 	- Need to be able to point to a specific place in a story
 		- Words in?
-			- How to handle different versions/edition
+			- How to handle different versions/editions/etc?
+		- The various numbers in the front of books
 		- Is there a better way for formats like epub?
 	- How do others see what's available?
 - Ideally it would be integrated with ebook so as you were reading you could see forks
 - Another way would be to go by book?
 - Legal stuff
+	- Seems safe
 	-